How did you get started? Tell us your story.

 What are some of the biggest obstacles you’ve encountered or faced in this industry?

 My ego.
 In the middle of me interning, my car got repossessed and I had to do runs on a bicycle.
 I got hit by a car during my internship and broke my Femur.
 How would you describe your sound and style?

 I can’t describe my sound, it changes from artist to artist.
 It also changes based on how I’m feeling.
 I’m working on having a consistent sound now.

 What are some of your goals this year?

 I recently started a label, Legendary Rookies, so my goal is to gain a following for my label and artists.
 Another goal of mine this year is to be more open to meet new people.
 I need to build a team.

 Who are the top 3 artists, producers, engineers, videographers, or others you would want to work with that you haven’t worked with yet?

 Before I die, I want to be In a Missy Elliot music video.
 Also I want to play “Love Put Me On The Corner” by the Isley Brothers on the piano accompanying Ronald Isley at the Grammys ceremony one day before he passes.
 Other than that I’ve never had the desire to meet or work with a big artist.
-I take more interest in artist that are just starting out and are serious.
+I take more interest in artists that are just starting out and serious.